bblais/Amblyopia-Simulation/Manuscript/docs/_main.md

 Shown in Figure @fig:arch is the visual field, approximated here as a two-dimensional projection, to left and right retinal cells.
 These left and right retinal cells project to the left and right LGN cells, respectively, and finally to a single cortical cell.
 The LGN is assumed to be a simple relay, and does not modify the incoming retinal activity.
 It is important to understand that the model we are pursuing here is a *single cortical cell* which receives input from both eyes.
 We will encounter some limitations to this model which may necessitate exploring multi-neuron systems.

 In the model, normal development is simulated with identical image patches presented to both eyes combined with small independent noise in each eye.
 The random noise is generated from a zero-mean normal distribution of a particular variance, representing the natural variation in responses of LGN neurons.
 Practically, the independent random noise added to each of the two-eye channels avoids the artificial situation of having mathematically identical inputs in the channels.
-The development of the deficit and the subsequent treatment protocols are modeled with added preprocessing to these image patches, described later in @sec-models-of-development and @sec-models-of-treatments.
+The development of the deficit and the subsequent treatment protocols are modeled with added preprocessing to these image patches, described later in @sec:models-of-development-of-amblyopia and @sec:models-of-treatments-for-amblyopia.

 For all of the simulations we use a 19x19 receptive field, which is a compromise between speed of simulation and the limits of spatial discretization.
 We perform at least 20 independent simulations for each condition to address variation in the results.